UONGGuy/cpp-tutorial/cppOOP/object_oriented_programming.md

 - Getters/accessors: functions that return the value of a private member variable.
 - Setters/mutators: functions that set the value of a private member variable.

-Getters should provide "read-only" access to data so it is best practice to have them return by value or const reference.
+Getters should provide "read-only" access to data, so it is best practice to have them return by value or const reference.

 When making classes, consider the following:
 - If nobody outside your class needs to access a member, don't provide access functions for it.
-- If someone outside your class needs to access a member, think about whether you can expose a behaviour or action instead (e.g. rather than a setAlive(bool) setter, implement a kill() function instead)
+- If someone outside your class needs to access a member, think about whether you can expose a behaviour or action instead (e.g. rather than a `setAlive(bool)` setter, implement a `kill()` function instead)
 - If you can't, consider whether you can provide only a getter.

+## The rule of three and rule of zero

+The "rule of three" and "rule of zero" are well-known C++ principles for creating classes.

+The rule of three states that if a class requires a user-defined destructor, copy constructor, or copy assignment operator, then it probably requires all three.
+Not following this rule usually leads to malfunctioning code.

+The rule of zero states that classes that have custom destructors, copy/move constructors, or copy/move assignment operators should deal exclusively with ownership.
+Other classes should not have classes should not have the aforementioned features.

+The best way to avoid implementing these special functions is to use existing types already supporting copy semantics (i.e. not raw pointers).
+This way, compiler-generated defaults for these special functions will behave as expected.